HaxeFoundation/haxe-evolution/proposals/0000-track-caller.md

 ## Unresolved questions

 `haxe.Magic` is a bit too magic.
 Where should the `callerLocation` function live?
+A module-level function in `haxe.PosInfos`?

 How this would work with interfaces and abstract/overriden methods.